H&J Medical Supplies Education Hub

 Coverage varies among employer‑sponsored or individual health plans:

-- Pre-Authorization: Many private insurers require this before they approve coverage.
+2. Pre‑Authorisation: Many private insurers require this before approving coverage.

-- Deductibles & Copays: Familiarize yourself with your plan’s cost-sharing structure.
+3. Deductibles & Copays: Familiarise yourself with your plan’s cost‑sharing structure.

-- Sign Documents: Understand equipment care, maintenance responsibilities, and return (or purchase) policies.
+4. Sign Documents: Understand equipment care, maintenance responsibilities and return (or purchase) policies.

 Purchasing Equipment: If your insurance covers a portion of a DME purchase, check whether you’ll owe a coinsurance or if your deductible applies.
 Some private plans are more flexible with purchases, especially if your condition is permanent.